AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 As we can see, a Neural Network is just a chain of regression models.
-Instead of using a simple regression model computing the output as a linear combination of weighted inputs (because not all the inputs are as important), plus some bias (because the ideal regression line may not cross $(0, 0)$), we stack regression models one after the other to build progressively a more and more complex model.
+Instead of using a simple regression model computing the output as a linear combination of weighted inputs (weighted because not all the inputs are correlated the same to the output), plus some bias (the ideal regression line may not cross $(0, 0)$ so we need some bias), we stack regression models one after the other to build progressively a more and more complex model.
 We can see them as intermediary patterns in the data that would be more useful than the initial inputs in order to guess the final output using some linear equation.

 Intuitively, you know you can't guess the result of the $"xor"$ function by just weighting the $a$ and $b$ inputs and that's all.
 You have to make a table of truth where you look at both $a$ and $b$ together.
 You look at three intermediary patterns essentially: $(1)$ whether $a$ and $b$ are both $1$, $(2)$ whether $a$ and $b$ are both $0$, and $(3)$ whether $a$ and $b$ are different.
 So from two inputs $a$ and $b$ you have to construct mentally 3 intermediary facts $(1), (2), (3)$ which you then combine logically to guess the final result.
 If $(1) = 1$ then the result is $0$, if $(2) = 1$ then the result is also $0$ and if $(3) = 1$ then the result is $1$.